IainIsCreative/awesome-robot-combat/readme.md

 Ready-made designs and components you can download to use for building a fighting robot.

 - [Saw Loser](https://gitlab.com/alexmordue/saw-loser) — An open source design, with drawings and design files for Alex Mordue's beetleweight robot, Saw Loser.

+### Software

+Resources for necessary software to program robot components and electronics.

+#### Radio Control Software

+Software that can be used to program various radio transmitters over USB.

+- [T6Config](http://www.rcyachts.com/KitInfo/T6Confg/T6Config.htm) — Radio Control software on PC for programming T6A Radio Transmitters.
+- [Turborix](http://www.zenoshrdlu.com/turborix/) — Radio Control programming on macOS for T6A Radio Transmitters.

+#### ESC Programming and Flashing

+Applications that can be used to program Speed Controllers, using different software configurations, over USB.

+- [RapidFlash](https://chrome.google.com/webstore/detail/rapidflash/gehadojofkekobiohnefkabgimeniglh?hl=en) — A Google Chrome App for flashing and programming ESCs using SimonK Firmware.

 ## Parts Suppliers